DUNE-DAQ/runconftools/docs/workflow.md

 ## And it might not be necessary to specify them.
 rm -rf Temp
 ```

-If test branches were creating on the operation remote repository, those should be deleted.
+If test branches were created on the operation remote repository, those should be deleted.